PoonkasemK/Sharitys/README.md

 1. In both Back and Front folder, in terminal or command prompt, use `npm start` respectively
 2. Upon using `npm start` in Front folder, the default browser will automatically open Sharitys in localhost:3000

+### Accessible Function

+**Donor**
+- All project / Project type: show every project in Sharitys, or filter using type
+- Contact us: The information of the create

 ### Remark

 - The project mostly use Thai language